panda3d/panda3d-docs/pipeline/converting-from-blender.rst

 -------------

 Blender 2.80 and above use a physically-based rendering model to render materials.
-If you wish to get a rendering result that approaches the way it appears in Blender, you need to use a shader that applies lighting in a similar way to Blender.
+As of this time of writing, Panda3D's shader generator does not implement such a rendering model.
+If you wish to get a rendering result that approaches the way the model appears in Blender, you need to use a shader that applies lighting in a similar way to Blender.

 For best reproduction of the Blender materials, you can use the simplepbr package, which provides a set of shaders that are designed to approximate the